Quickly change power plans in Windows

 See the corresponding example of our photo.

 Save the file with CMD extension.
-Preferably, name it the same that has the power plan so you can easily identify it.
+Preferably, name it with the same name as your power plan so you can easily recognize it.

 power3